i2p/i2p.www/i2p2www/spec/common-structures.rst

 * See proposal 123 for notes on using offline signatures with encrypted leasesets.

+* See note on the 'published' field in LeaseSet2Header_ (same issue, even though we do not use the LeaseSet2Header format here)

 .. _EncryptedLeaseSet: {{ site_url('docs/spec/encryptedleaseset') }}

 JavaDoc: http://{{ i2pconv('idk.i2p/javadoc-i2p') }}/net/i2p/data/EncryptedLeaseSet.html